 Relationship with Denys Finch Hatton

-Beryl met Denys Finch Hatton when she was about eighteen, and became a friend of both his Karen Blixen’s; they later ran in the same social circles.
-Blixen and Hatton were together about six years, however, Blixen was very possessive and wanted to get married.
-Finch Hatton wasn’t the marrying kind, and over time, this caused a terrible rift between them.
+Beryl first encountered Denys Finch Hatton when she was about eighteen, and became a friend of both his Karen Blixen’s.
+They later ran in the same social circles.

 Beryl she stayed behind.
 A few days later, Finch Hatton and his servant were killed upon take-off in a fiery crash.
-His death came at the height of their romance, so what would have happened next, we can only speculate.
+His death came at the height of their romance, so what would have happened next is pure speculate.

-From “Birth of a Life,” a chapter in West with the Night where Markham writes about learning to fly and her friendship with Denys Finch Hatton:
+In “Birth of a Life,” a chapter in West with the Night, Markham described learning to fly and her friendship with Denys Finch Hatton:

 “Denys was a keystone in an arch whose other stones were other lives.
 If a keystone trembles, the arch will carry the warning along its entire curve, then, if the keystone is crushed, the arch will fall, leaving its lesser stones heaped close together, though for a while without design.
 Denys’ death left some lives without design, but they were rebuilt again, as lives and stones are, into other patterns.”